ironcamel/Dancer-Plugin-DBIC/README.md

 # DESCRIPTION

-This plugin makes it very easy to create Dancer applications that interface with databases.
+This plugin makes it very easy to create Dancer2 applications that interface with databases.
 It automatically exports the keyword `schema` which returns a DBIx::Class::Schema object.